rackerlabs/devsite/source/_posts/2014-07-24-i-have-a-cloud-dot-dot-dot-now-what-part-1-building-a-3-tier-webapp.markdown

   * When the user visits the webapp, they are presented with the ability to upload a video file
   * The user will select a video file already available & stored locally on their computer
   * The video file will then be uploaded to the object storage service provided by Rackspace Cloud Files
-  * Upon a successful upload, the webapp will create an encoding job request that will be entered into the MySQL database for tracking and passed off to the Gearman Job Server for processing
+  * Upon a successful upload, the webapp will create an encoding job request that will be entered into the MySQL database for tracking
+  * The encoding job is the passed off to the Gearman Job Server for processing
   * Once the Gearman Job Server receives the job request, it will locate an available Gearman Job Worker to perform the encoding job
   * The Gearman Job Worker then utilizes the [FFmpeg](http://www.ffmpeg.org/) encoding library to convert the user's video into the available formats
   * Once the video has been encoded into each format by the Gearman Job Worker, it will upload the encoding to Rackspace Cloud Files